 The SPMS and PPMS markets have active development pipelines and additional novel agents could be approved in the future.
-Several development candidates are being evaluated in Phase 3 studies for progressive forms of MS including primary and secondary progressive MS. These are MedDay's MD-1003, a concentrated form of biotin, and AB Science's masitinib, a tyrosine kinase inhibitor.
+At least one development candidate is being evaluated in Phase 3 studies for progressive forms of MS including primary and secondary progressive MS. This is AB Science's masitinib, a tyrosine kinase inhibitor.
 Medicinova is planning to initiate a Phase 3 study of its PDE inhibitor, ibudilast (MN166) in patients with non-relapsing secondary progressive MS.

-There are currently two CAR T therapies approved in the U.S. and EU, Novartis' Kymrial® (tisagenlecleucel) and Gilead/Kite's Yescarta® (axicabtagene ciloleucel).
-Bristol-Myers Squibb filed its BLA to the US FDA for lisocabtagene maraleucel (liso-cel) in December 2019.
-There are many CAR T therapies in development, and, although the majority are autologous, they include allogeneic and off-the-shelf cell therapies.
-There are multiple allogeneic CAR, or chimeric antigen receptor, platforms being developed with differences in donor cell type and technology approach to minimize instances of donor cells recognizing the patient's body as foreign or rejection of the donor cells by the patient's body.
-The majority of clinical stage allogeneic CAR programs utilize alpha beta T cells as the cell type and gene editing of the T-cell receptor and HLA as the preferred technology approach.
+There are currently three autologous CAR T therapies approved in the U.S. and/or EU: Novartis' Kymriah® (tisagenlecleucel) and Gilead/Kite's Yescarta® (axicabtagene ciloleucel) and TecartusTM (brexucabtagene autoleucel).
+Bristol-Myers Squibb has filed BLAs to the US FDA for lisocabtagene maraleucel (liso-cel)(November 2020 PDUFA) and for idecabtagene vicleucel with bluebird bio.
+There are many CAR-mediated cell therapies in development, and, although the majority are autologous, they include allogeneic and off-the-shelf cell therapies.
+There are multiple allogeneic CAR platforms being developed with differences in approaches to minimize instances of donor cells recognizing the patient's body as foreign or rejection of the donor cells by the patient's body.
+These approaches include the use of gene-editing to remove the TCR and the use of cell types without a TCR.
+The majority of clinical stage allogeneic CAR programs utilize alpha beta T cells as the cell type and gene editing of the T-cell receptor and HLA as the preferred technology approach, however, other strategies are also in development.
 It is possible that some of these other approaches will have more favorable characteristics than the approach we utilize, which would result in them being favored by potential partners or customers over our products.
-Depending on the diseases that we target in the future, we may face competition from both autologous and allogeneic CAR therapies and other modalities (e.g. small molecules, antibodies) in the indication of interest.
+Depending on the diseases that we target in the future, we may face competition from both autologous and allogeneic CAR therapies and other modalities (e.g. small molecules, antibodies) in the indication of interest